B07123/android_packages_apps_Olymp/README.md

 ## License

-    Copyright (C) 2020 The ZenX-OS Project by @ZeNiXxX
+    Copyright (C) 2020 The Zeus-OS Project by @ZeNiXxX

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.